Chart Color Schemes

 Eltham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 40.3% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 32.8%.
+The area's educational profile is notable regionally, with university qualification rates of 40.3% among residents aged 15+ exceeding the Australian average of 30.4% and that of the SA4 region at 32.8%.
 Bachelor degrees are most prevalent at 25.2%, followed by postgraduate qualifications (9.9%) and graduate diplomas (5.2%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas comprise 11.9% while certificates account for 17.6%.
+Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas at 11.9% and certificates at 17.6%.

-Educational participation is notably high at 30.1%, including 9.7% in primary education, 9.4% in secondary education, and 5.3% pursuing tertiary education.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+This includes 9.7% in primary education, 9.4% in secondary education, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education